addisoncrump/Vitsy/README.md

  - object: o
     - Push the current stack to an object referenced by the following character and remove it from the program stack.
 This will not override commands.
     - Once the aforementioned character is in the instruction pointer again, it will push the object's stack to the program stack.
-    - Any character that is instantiated will draw the program's stack again if it has no object stack.'
+    - Any character that is instantiated will draw the program's stack again if it has no object stack.
  - classmethod: k
     - Pop the top two items of the stack.
 Using the second-to-top item, get the index of the 'use' declaration and load that class.
 Then execute the top item line of code.
+    - If the second to top item is -1, it will execute the specified line of code in the current program.
+    - If the second to top item is -2, it will execute the specified line of code in the superclass.
  - super: K
     - Do the current line of code of the superclass (as defined in the 'ext' declaration).
+ - usecount: g
+    - Count the amount of use declarations that are valid and push it to the stack.
+ - classname: G
+    - Get the name of the class as indexed by the top item of the stack.
+    - If the reference index is -1, it will return the name of the current class.
+    - If the reference index is -2, it will return the name of the superclass.
  - file: \`
     - Pop the entire current stack as a string and open the file with that string name, pushing its contents to the stack.
  - changedir: |